June911/scraping/README.md

 1. This script scrapes infomation of all papers in one topic
 2. The information contains: [title, abstract, authors, journal, date, universities]

+problem ==>
+1. after a time, the web refuse my request, what should do.